nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 you want to accept the risk, change to true.
 Disables all handling of incorrect settings.
 So if things are not configured correctly they will break.

+TimestampLogs: (Default) true
+Allows removal of timestamps in logging.

 ## Check For Updates

 CheckForUpdatesEnable: (Default) true